 (If you’ve NOT read Harry Potter then a brief explanation – Harry was the target of the evil bad guy but somehow managed to withstand the death curse thrown at him despite many others being killed by said bad guy.
 He became know as “The Boy Who Lived.”)

 And this is repeat info for some of you but for those of you not familiar with Ben’s story – some background before the punchline.
 Apologies in advance – I censored a bit, but Ben’s story is not for the faint hearted.
+I talk about life and death and babies and lots of blood, so please read with caution.

 I spent three months of my pregnancy being told I was going to lose Bennett.
 (In very kind and gentle terms, for the most part.)
 At 10 weeks we discovered I was miscarrying (again, we had just had our second miscarriage in July then got pregnant with Ben in August.)
 I was put on bedrest and I was already on progesterone supplements and we were sent to see the OB back up for my midwife then he sent us to the two perinatologists/high risk specialists.
 We also had a few other ER trips in there for complications (like, oh, my water breaking at 22 weeks) during which time poor freaked out ER doctors and OBs on call at the nearest hospital had to see our ultrasound and tell us we were losing our baby.
 (We reassured them we had been hearing that for months.)
 The perinatologist when he first saw my ultrasound called in his partner so they could be check it out – which is NOT comforting for a pregnant mom, let me tell you.
 They said it was the biggest subchorionic hematoma they had seen in the last decade of their practice.
 Woo-hoo!
 We aim to impress.
 Wiki Link (Essentially my placenta was not cooperating and instead of nourishing Ben it decided to partially detach and just bleed into my uterus, surrounding the amniotic sac.
 Not cool.)
 Continue reading “The Boy Who Lived”